Earn a bachelor of science degree in elementary education.

 The program is accredited by the National Council for Accreditation of Teacher Education-Legacy (NCATE).
 As the State of Oregon adopted the standards of the Council for the Accreditation of Educator Preparation (CAEP) to replace NCATE standards, our next accreditation site visit will be conducted by CAEP in the spring of 2021, one year earlier than our next NCATE site visit would have been.

-Admitted students begin the program as a pre-elementary education major.
-The first year or two, students enroll in the professional program pre-requisites, major support courses and Baccalaureate Core courses.
-Students then apply to the Professional Program and begin courses in winter term of the third year.
-The program completes with student teaching and emphasis area coursework.
+Admitted students begin the program as a pre-teaching major .
+Pre-teaching includes Baccalaureate Core and pre-teaching course requirements. professional program pre-requisites, major support courses and courses.
+Students then apply to the Professional Teaching Program and begin courses in fall term of the third year (Year 3).
+The program completes with student teaching (Year 4) and emphasis area coursework.